aastroza/fasthtml-examples/examples/infinite_testimonials/README.md

     return Testimonial(**result)
 ```

-So every time the user click the `Next` button, a new testimonial is LLM-generated and displayed.
+Every time the user clicks the `Next` button, a new testimonial is generated and displayed.

 ## LLM generation on the cloud with Modal

-First install the Modal client:
+First, install the Modal client:

 ```bash
 pip install modal
 ```

-You then need to obtain a token from Modal.
+Then, you need to obtain a token from Modal.
 Run the following command:

 ```bash
 modal setup
 ```

-Once that is set you can setup the Modal app by running:
+Once that is set, you can setup the Modal app by running:

 ```bash
 modal deploy transformers_outlines.py
 ```

-You should see the Modal app initialize, and then you can start using it.
+You see the Modal app initialize, and then you can start using it.